shahanakattil/Sustainability-workshop/Instructions/Lab 4:Insights-and-reporting.md

 By finished good (percentage)

-## Exercise 2: Generate Quantitative preparation report
+## Task 4:  Generate Quantitative preparation report

 In this exercise, Amber Rodriguez informs Jessie Irwin - Sustainability lead for Contoso Corp that the Activity and Emission Reports are available for review.
 Jessie generates quantitative preparation reports that extract emission and activity data from Microsoft Sustainability Manager.
 The reports are in an Excel format that can be used to submit the data for public disclosure.

-### Task 1: Generate emissions report

 1. In the left navigation pane, select **Reporting**.